Procedures

 SmartData registers two procedure services, separated by trust:

-Service Authority Auth gate Used from
+Service Authority Auth gate Token needed?
+Used from

 Pick by asking "does this caller represent a specific end user, or is it the server acting on its own authority?".
 The /rpc endpoint is wired to the authenticated variant automatically; there's no way to route a user request through the system service, which is the point.